Ned Brown Forest Preserve: Biology

 Other parts of Busse Woods are better-drained and include species more typical of the forests of northern Illinois, such as the basswood, hickory, sugar maple, and white oak, the latter species being the state tree of Illinois.

 Recreation

 There are 10.4 mi of paved bicycle trail, the Busse Woods Trail, through the forest preserve: a 7.3 mi loop and two spurs providing pedestrian and bicycle access to the preserve.
-In contrast to the natural area, the northwest and southwest quadrants of the preserve are dominated by Busse Lake, a 590 acre artificial reservoir that serves as a flood-control catchment for Salt Creek and by the tall skyscrapers of eastern Schaumburg.
+In contrast to the natural area, the northwest and southwest quadrants of the preserve are dominated by Busse Lake, a 590 acre artificial reservoir that serves as a flood-control catchment for Salt Creek that flows in from Rolling Meadows and by the tall skyscrapers of eastern Schaumburg.

 Stewardship

 The Friends of Busse Woods, a non-governmental organization, began operations in 2008.
 It cooperates with the Forest Preserve District of Cook County to oversee stewardship partnering operations at Busse Woods.
 Partnership operations include invasive species management, trash removal, and native plant reseeding and restocking.
 The operations are carried out by volunteer stewards.